Tony Gwynn: 1984–1986

 Wiggins entered drug rehab in 1985 and was traded later in the season to the Baltimore Orioles, resulting in Gwynn seeing fewer fastballs and more breaking balls.
 Gwynn said it took him a month to realize the opponents' strategy change and a while to adjust.
 His average was under .300 into June when he got hot but then sprained his wrist on June 27 in a collision with Dodgers catcher Mike Scioscia.
 Still, Gwynn was named with seven other Padres to the 1985 All-Star Game.
 San Diego then led the NL West but finished the season in third place.
 After Gwynn's wrist healed, he hit .339 after the start of August and finished the season with the fourth-highest average in the NL (.317).
 Without an adequate replacement for Wiggins batting leadoff, his RBIs fell to 46.

 Gwynn played a career-high 160 games in 1986, when he led NL position players in Wins Above Replacement (WAR).
 He scored 100 runs for the first time and tied for the NL lead (107).
 He set then-career highs for doubles (33), homers (14), and steals (37).
 On September 20 against the Houston Astros, he had four hits and became the fifth NL player that century with five stolen bases in a game.
 He finished third in hitting (.329) after leading for most of the season.
 He hit only .296 in September, and he regretted paying too much attention to Tim Raines and Steve Sax, who were previously trailing him.
-Gwynn was honored for his defense with his first Gold Glove after leading the league in total chances and putouts (337).
-His 19 outfield assists that year--one short of the league-high--were highlighted by the three Mets he threw out in one game.
+Gwynn won his first Gold Glove after leading the league in total chances and putouts (337).
+His 19 outfield assists that year—one short of the league-high—were highlighted by the three Mets he threw out in one game.